pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-key-value-table-editor-launch/index.md

 We're excited to announce the launch of the Pulumi Environments, Secrets, and Configurations ([ESC](/product/esc)) Key-Value Table Editor.
 At Pulumi, we're committed to providing flexible solutions that cater to diverse development needs and practices.
 This latest addition underscores our dedication to this principle by offering a user-friendly interface for managing complex configurations and secrets.

+Pulumi ESC simplifies the management of secrets and configurations by reducing duplication and drift, empowering development teams to focus on building and deploying.
+The existing YAML-based code editor offers a native way for developers to author and manage configurations.

 <!--more-->

-The Key-Value Table Editor simplifies configuration tasks, allowing for direct input of plaintext and secret values.
+The Key-Value Table Editor we are launching today introduces an alternate visual interface for handling configuration tasks, enabling the direct input of plaintext and secret values.
 Key capabilities of the Table Editor include:

 - **CRUD Operations**: Perform Create, Read, Update, and Delete (CRUD) operations on your secrets and  plaintext values
 - **Decrypting Secrets**: Safely decrypt secrets one at a time, directly within the editor